rerun-io/rerun/crates/re_viewer/data/quick_start_guides/rust_native.md

 }
 ```

-You can now your application:
+You can now run your application:

 ```shell
 cargo run